 -

 Stanford uses a third-party internal proposal portal called InfoReady Review to manage the limited submissions competitions.
-The InfoReady support team has some helpful videos for applicants here.
+The InfoReady support team has some helpful videos and applicant resources to help users.
 While in the portal, you can also access help topics in the top right corner of the window.
-If you have Stanford/program-specific questions, please email limitedsubmissions@stanford.edu.

 - Who reviews internal proposals for limited submission opportunities?